mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! note "Info"
-    We recommend reading the documentation for the [`addBus!`](@ref addBus!) function, where all the keywords used in the function are explained in detail.
+    We recommend reading the documentation for the [`addBus!`](@ref addBus!) function, where we have provided a list of all the keywords that can be used.

 ---